bitplane/bitplane.net/dev/basic/illiterate-computing/index.md

 ```

 And that's how I became an illiterate programmer.
 I couldn't spell `LOAD` or
-`CLEAR` on my own at the age of 6, but I could see what colour there were and
+`CLEAR` on my own at the age of 6, but I could see what colour they were and
 that they were different to the other allowed keywords. `BEEP` is written as
 `bip` when you're 6, but you can read `BEEP` and it made music if you gave it
 some numbers.